offsky-studio/KurrentDB-Swift/Sources/KurrentDB/KurrentDB.docc/Articles/Projections.md

     .outputState();
 """

-let projectionClient = client.projections(mode: .continuous(name: name))
+let projectionClient = client.projections(name: name)
-try await projectionClient.create(query: js)
+try await projectionClient.continousCreate(query: js)

 try await Task.sleep(for: .microseconds(500)) //give it some time to process and have a state.